How to Write an X Ray Tech Resume

 - Detecting chronic obstructive pulmonary disease (COPD) like emphysema and Interstitial Lung Disease (ILD) like pulmonary fibrosis.

 - Looking for blockages, aneurysms, dissections, and stenosis of blood vessels using computed tomography angiography (CTA).

 - Detecting and diagnosing cardiovascular diseases like coronary artery disease.

 Seeing that X-rays might not always be enough to give a diagnosis, being familiar with CT will put you ahead of the competition.
 It is a relevant skill for any radiologic technologist to have so list it on your resume.

 In some cases, patients can’t go to the imaging room, portable radiographic equipment is instead, taken to them.
 Portable units use either standard radiographic film or digital flat panel detectors.
 However, the quality of the resulting images is not as high as those of fixed X-ray equipment.

 Portable X-ray is especially useful in the diagnosis of patients in intensive care units (ICUs), emergency rooms, nursing homes, prisons, and shelters for the homeless.
 Smaller panels are mostly used in NICUs (neonatal intensive care units) and for extremity X-ray.
 The larger ones are used to perform most of the other X-ray procedures like chest and abdominal X-rays.

-Barium studies are tests used to enhance the visibility of parts in the gastrointestinal tract on a radiograph.
-Barium coats the inside wall of the GI tract which then appears white on an X-ray film.
-There are various types of barium X-ray tests used to examine different parts of the upper and lower gastrointestinal tract.
+Barium tests can enhance the visibility of parts in the gastrointestinal tract on a radiograph.
+It coats the inside wall of the GI tract which then appears white on an X-ray film.
+Moreover, various types of barium X-ray tests are used to examine different parts of the upper and lower gastrointestinal tract.

 - Barium swallow.
 Involves drinking a barium solution that is often fruit-flavored.
 The test is used to detect problems in the esophagus such as hiatus hernia and strictures.